-In April 2011, we acquired all of the capital stock of Exel Transportation Services, Inc. ("ETS").
-ETS is now our wholly-owned subsidiary, operating independently and renamed Mode Transportation, LLC ("Mode LLC").
-Mode LLC has approximately 182 agents, consisting of 102 IBOs, who sell services and operate the business throughout North America and 80 sales only agents.
+Mode Transportation, LLC ("Mode LLC") is our wholly-owned subsidiary acquired in 2011, and operates independently.
+Mode LLC has approximately 173 agents, consisting of 99 IBOs, who sell services and operate the business throughout North America and 74 sales only agents.
 Mode also has a temperature protected services division operated out of our Oak Brook, IL headquarters and corporate offices in Memphis, TN and Dallas, TX.